 Networks: choose the network interface to associate with the virtual IP.
-The interface can be either a network device or a software bridge; however broken links are not detected on software bridges.
+The interface can be either a network device or a software bridge.

 Virtual IPV4 address: choose the virtual IP address of your router for this subnet.

 Netmask: give the number of bits in the virtual address that hold the "network" part.
 (24 is the same as a 255.255.255.0 netmask, and so on).